 All functions defined in the XPath Core Function Library are available.
 It is an error for an expression to include a call to any other function.

-The set of namespace declarations are those in scope on the element which has the attribute in which the expression occurs.
+The set of namespace declarations are those in scope on the element that has the attribute in which the expression occurs.
 This includes the implicit declaration of the prefix xml required by the XML Namespaces Recommendation; the default namespace (as declared by xmlns) is not part of this set.

 Example 17: XPath expressions with namespaces